Oceanguard • Restoring the Balance

 Get Involved

-Oceanguard is planning many activities and events to raise awareness and funding to implement the plan as soon as possible.
-The most direct way to help Oceanguard is by raising funds for these activities to help restore the ecological balance of the Great Barrier Reef and stop the ongoing plagues of Crown of Thorn Starfish.
-All activities below need your support to keep the plan effectively moving forward.
+The most direct way to help Oceanguard is by raising funds for activities to help restore the ecological balance of the Great Barrier Reef and stop the ongoing outbreaks of crown of thorn starfish.

 Education via Social Media